mindofai/mindofai.github.io/_posts/2017-1-19-Wired-Debugging-on-Surface.md

 What won't work is a lightning to Ethernet dongle plugged into my Mac, because my Windows VM doesn't recognize that dongle.

-H1 Basic Setup
+# Basic Setup

-Install the Visual Studio Remote Debugger on your Surface
+- Install the Visual Studio Remote Debugger on your Surface

 When Un-Bridging.
 The Surface will show that the internet connection is lost right away and long before it gets a new IP, so wait for the USB Ethernet adapter to show that it has a new (different) IP before trying to debug to it in Visual Studio

-Start debugging connected, then move to disconnected.
+Start debugging connected:
-1.)
-Bridge adapters
+1. Bridge adapters
-2.)
-Open browser on Surface to check for connectivity 3.)
-Get the Surface's IP address (cmd > ipconfig)
+2. Open browser on Surface to check for connectivity
+3. Get the Surface's IP address (cmd > ipconfig)
-4.)
-Enter the IP address in the Remote Machine textbox in Visual Studio 5.)
-Run on Remote device
+4. Enter the IP address in the Remote Machine textbox in Visual Studio

-Disconnect
+5. Run on Remote device

+Disconnected:
-1.)
-Select adapters, right click, select Remove from Bridge 2.)
-Wait for Surface to get new IP
+1. Select adapters, right click, select Remove from Bridge
+2. Wait for Surface to get new IP
-3.)
-Type it in the Remote Machine textbox in VS
+3. Type it in the Remote Machine textbox in VS

 Pro Tip:
  If you find yourself switching from connected in disconnected frequently, it's a pain to keep typing in the same 2 IP addresses.
-Undo (ctrl + z) works in that Remote Machine textbox.
+Undo (Ctrl + Z) works in that Remote Machine textbox.